Arthur Morris/BIRDS AS ART

 desoto-fall-card-a-layers

 Obviously folks attending the IPT will be out in the field early and stay late to take advantage of sunrise and sunset colors.
-The good news is that the days are relatively short in late September.
+The good news is that the days are short in December.
 Click on the composite to enjoy a larger version.

 Clockwise from upper left to center: Long-billed Curlew, juvenile Tricolored Heron, Marbled Godwits, Great Blue Heron, juvenile Pectoral Sandpiper, Wood Stork, smiling Sea Scallop, Ruddy Turnstone scavenging needlefish, Great Blue Heron sunset silhouette at my secret spot, and southbound migrant tern flock blur.